 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured

-Running target/debug/greprs-2f55ee8cd1721808

-running 0 tests

-test result: ok.
-0 passed; 0 failed; 0 ignored; 0 measured

-Doc-tests greprs

-running 0 tests

-test result: ok.
-0 passed; 0 failed; 0 ignored; 0 measured

 Our test passed, great, it works!

-Now that our test is passing, we could consider opportunities for refactoring the implementation of the search function while keeping the tests passing in order to maintain the same functionality while we do so.
-This code isn’t bad, but it isn’t taking advantage of some useful features of iterators.
+Now that our test is passing, we could consider opportunities for refactoring the implementation of the search function while keeping the code that passes the tests, in order to maintain the same functionality.
+The code in the search function isn’t too bad, but it isn’t taking advantage of some useful features of iterators.
 We’ll be coming back to this example in Chapter 13 where we’ll explore iterators in detail and see how to improve it.

 Using the search Function in the run Function

 Now that we have the search function working and tested, we need to actually call search from our run function.
 We need to pass the config.query value and the contents that run read from the file to the search function.
-Then run will print out ’ each line returned from search:
+Then run will print out each line returned from search:

 Filename: src/lib.rs